Term98/BankingSystem/README.md

 4. **Run the development server**:

 Now, you're ready to run the project locally.
-Start the development server by running one of the following commands:
+Start the Project by running one of the following commands:

 If you're using npm: